+Head of the Department: Associate Professor Harrison

+Professor: Marshall

-Interim Head of the Department: Professor Harrison Professors: Marshall Associate Professors: Gutthy, Javaherian, Kolb Assistant Professors: Bornier, Stewart Instructors: Baraya, Escobar, Gumpert, Kunow, Mootoo
+Associate Professors: Gutthy, Javaherian, Kolb Assistant Professors: Bornier, Salcedo, Stewart Instructors: Escobar, Gumpert, Kunow, Mootoo

-FOREIGN LANGUAGE(FLAN)
+FOREIGN LANGUAGE (FLAN)

-100. Fundamentals of Latin and Greek for Science Majors.
+- 100. Fundamentals of Latin and Greek for Science Majors.
 Credit 3 hours.
 An elective course designed to introduce students to the fundamentals of Latin and Greek as they are used in the biological sciences and medicine.
-This course will not be used to satisfy the foreign language requirement.

-401/501.
+This course will not be used to satisfy the foreign language requirement. - 305.
+Special Topics: (FLAN for the Professions).
+Credit 3 hours.
+This course is designed to provide non-foreign language-speaking students with necessary language skills to perform a particular job.
+This course differs from traditional foreign language courses in that it utilizes phonetic encoding to teach foreign language commands, questions, and phrases critical to a particular area of study (e.g. Business, Nursing, Law Enforcement).
+No prior knowledge of foreign language necessary.
+Cannot be used to fulfill any sequence of the foreign language requirement.
+This course may be repeated if different topics are studied. - 401/501.
 Applied Linguistics and Methodology.
 Credit 3 hours.
 Prerequisites: French/Spanish 311 or 312 and 319 or permission of the Department Head.
 A course aimed at mastering methods of teaching modern foreign languages at the various instructional levels (elementary, middle, and secondary).
-Emphasis on creation and use of drills, audio-visual materials and role-playing situations which encourage the development of communicative skills in the language.

-402. Romance Linguistics.
+Emphasis on creation and use of drills, audio-visual materials and role-playing situations which encourage the development of communicative skills in the language. - 402.
+Romance Linguistics.
 Credit 3 hours.
 Prerequisite: French or Spanish 319 or Latin 311 or equivalent.
-A comparative study of the Romance languages and their characteristics.
+A comparative study of the Romance languages and their characteristics. - 403.
+Service-Learning Internship.

-403. Commercial Specialist Internship.
 Credit 3 hours.
-Prerequisite: Senior standing in French or Spanish Commercial Specialist Concentration.
-An internship with a business requiring students to use their language skills.
-Businesses will be selected in consultation with the student's advisor and the Head of the Department.
+Prerequisite: French or Spanish 201 or equivalent.
+An internship to be completed in conjunction with service projects involving schools, businesses, health organization, and volunteer service programs.
+May be repeated in a different setting for a total of six hours credit. - 441/541.

-441/541.
 Foreign Language Supervised Advanced Readings.
 Credit 3 hours.
 Prerequisite: a 300-level course in the language for which credit is to be given and consent of the instructor.
 May be counted for credit in French, Italian, Latin and Spanish.
 Reading of advanced literary works.
-Class meets once every two weeks for testing.
+Class meets once every two weeks for testing. - 442/542.

-442/542.
 Foreign Language Supervised Advanced Readings.
 Credit 3 hours.
 Prerequisite: a 300-level course in the language for which credit is to be given and consent of the instructor.
 May be counted for credit in French, Italian, Latin and Spanish.
 Reading of advanced literary works.
 Class meets once every two weeks for testing.